Fast Radio Bursts in the Era of the Vera C. Rubin Observatory's Legacy Survey of Space and Time: How many host galaxies?

 \subsection{Host galaxy magnitudes}

 Numerous studies have analysed FRB host galaxies, focusing on star-formation rate, total stellar mass, and various other properties \citep[e.g.][]{2020ApJ...903..152H,Bhandari+22,gordon_demographics_2023,2024Natur.635...61S}.
 However, the only study we are aware of that models an intrinsic distribution of FRB host galaxy magnitudes, and their redshift dependence, is \citet{Marnoch2023}.
 In this work, the authors use 23 FRB host galaxies with optical spectra, and model the expected r-band and $K_s$-band magnitudes were those galaxies to have been located at redshifts in the range 0--2.
-This study however does not account for galaxy evolution (the sample is based on hosts detected with $z \lesssim 0.5$), nor the bias due to FRBs originating in hosts too faint to be detected.
+This study however does not account for galaxy evolution (the sample is based on hosts detected with $z \lesssim 0.5$), nor the bias due to FRBs originating in hosts too faint to be detected, and thus the results we derive here will also be subject to these deficiencies.
 However, it is a plausible first approximation given the level of understanding of the FRB host population in the current literature.
 It bears noting that the combination of \lsst\ data with numerous low-redshift FRBs from (in particular) ASKAP will help address the latter of those two limitations, as discussed in Section~\ref{sec:lsstdetectionfraction}.
+Extending the work of \citet{Marnoch2023} with the increasingly large sample of FRB host galaxies would also be of great benefit --- however, spectroscopic data for the vast majority of surveys is either unavailable, or complete to significantly brighter magnitudes and/or lower redshifts \citep{2024Natur.635...61S,2025MNRAS.tmp.2025P}.
+We hope to include the recent results of \citet{2026ApJ..1001..118M} for 12 new FRB hosts in the future.

 Both \citet{Marnoch2023} and \citet{2025arXiv250801648C} have used these data by effectively treating the $m(z)$ distribution as a series of $\delta$-functions at the calculated values of the 23 hosts, so that the probability $p(m_r < m_r^{\rm lim})$ can be obtained by counting the fraction $N(z)/N_{\rm tot}$ of hosts with estimated magnitudes less than $m_r^{\rm lim}$, i.e.\ it becomes a step-function in $m_r$.
 To avoid this step-like behaviour, we evaluate the mean $\mu_r(z)$ and standard deviation $\sigma_r(z)$ of the FRB host galaxies studied by \citet{Marnoch2023}, and assume an underlying normal distribution, i.e.\ at any $z$, $m_r \sim N(\mu_r,\sigma_r)$.
 These values are shown in Figure~\ref{fig:mean_rms}.
 The limit from a \single\ (\coadds) corresponds approximately to the mean FRB host magnitude at $z \sim 1$ ($z \sim 2$).
 Alternatively, we can also calculate the fraction of FRB hosts visible as a function of redshift.
 This is given in Figure~\ref{fig:fractions}.
 Note that we will reach $\sim$50\% completeness at cosmic noon for the 10\,yr LSST co-addition.